jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 nydate.exe users.txt output.txt phoneNumber like
 ```

-your program should show profiles of all users who likes this user.
+your program should show profiles of all users who like this user.
 All these profiles should be printed into the output file.
 The definition of like is when a user swipes right on another user.
 Just like on Tinder, this feature is only available to premium users who pays a monthly subscription fee.
 Thus, if this user is not a premium user, your program should just print this message to the output file:

 ```console
 Only premium users can view who liked you.